Stheno – The Other Gorgon Sister

 Gorgon origins

-Depiction of a Gorgon
+Depiction of a Gorgon.
+PD.

 Stheno, like her sisters, is described as a thin gorgon monster, with red, venomous snakes for hair.
 In earlier accounts of Stheno’s appearance, she’s described as having brass hands, claws, a long tongue, tusks, fangs and a scaly head.

 Unlike Medusa, Stheno was immortal.
-She was also the most independent, the deadliest and most vicious of the three sisters and is said to have killed more people than both her sisters combined.
+She was also the most independent, the deadliest, and most vicious of the three sisters and is said to have killed more people than both her sisters combined.
 Her name means strong, and she lived up to it.
 Some accounts state that, like Medusa, she could also turn people to stone with her stare.

 Stheno Facts